 The specialist tutors for any given exam (eg, SAT, SAT IIs, ACT, etc) communicate with one another regarding each student.
 For example, the ACT/SAT tutor will talk to the Chem tutor, ensuring that each tutor is aware of any given student’s learning styles and weaknesses.
 The specialists share the same vision and continually provide useful feedback in order to make the most of the student’s experience.
 The result is a team of professionals coordinating their efforts so you can achieve all your goals.

 The SAT is a multiple-choice test with four sections: Reading, Writing and Language, Math-No Calculator, and Math-Calculator.
-It also includes an optional essay.
 The Reading and Writing sections are scaled together, as are the two Math sections.
 Students receive a Verbal and Math score, each ranging from 200 to 800.
 The total score ranges from 400 to 1600.
-The essay is scored separately.
-It measures three skills, each scored from 0 to 8.
 (Note that the SAT was recently revamped and these scoring standards are current as of March 2016.
 Students with test scores earned prior to March 2016 will have three sectional scores and a total possible score of 2400.)